oznogon/gattaibushido-public/rules/02_pilots.md

 \* Note that not all Throwdowns, Gambits, or other activities will be eligible for Harmony restoration.
 The situation must make sense, and the conflict needs to be directly related to the improvement of Team Spirit and teamwork, a matter which is ultimately Coach's call.
 Examples include therapy sessions, team spirit-boosting activities, group interventions, etc.

-Increasing Harmony can result in higher limits on Hands and the the FF Bank.
+Increasing Harmony can result in higher limits on your Pilots' Hands.
 If the max Hand is increased as a result, all Pilots must draw up accordingly.
-Additionally the group can invest additional cards into their FF Bank, up to its newly-adjusted limit.

 **PLAYTEST NOTE:** I am certain I need more ways to restore Harmony.
 This requires more feedback on the current systems, though.